jackiehjm/stx-docs/doc/source/deploy_install_guides/current/bare_metal_aio_simplex.rst

    StarlingX has OVS (kernel-based) vSwitch configured as default:

-   * Running in a container; defined within the helm charts of stx-openstack manifest.
+   * Runs in a container; defined within the helm charts of stx-openstack manifest.
    * Shares the core(s) assigned to the platform.

    If you require better performance, OVS-DPDK should be used:

-   * Running directly on the host (i.e. NOT containerized).
+   * Runs directly on the host (it is not containerized).
    * Requires that at least 1 core be assigned/dedicated to the vSwitch function.

    To deploy the default containerized OVS: